-The board must take a more hands-on approach by closely monitoring levels of financial detail and oversight.Basically, the governing board should become the champion for the organization's financial stability.
+The board must take a more hands-on approach by closely monitoring levels of financial detail and oversight[6].
+Basically, the governing board should become the champion for the organization's financial stability[19].

-But before embarking on a turnaround strategy, the governing board's first assessment must be an indepth evaluation of financial and operational data and the quintessential determination if a turnaround is possible at all.Hence, a candid assessment of the hospital's long-term sustainability and options relative to patient volume,market position, financial footing, revenue cycle, payer mix, physician relationships, staff productivity, supply chain, and product services is paramount.
+But before embarking on a turnaround strategy, the governing board's first assessment must be an indepth evaluation of financial and operational data and the quintessential determination if a turnaround is possible at all[20].
+Hence, a candid assessment of the hospital's long-term sustainability and options relative to patient volume, market position, financial footing, revenue cycle, payer mix, physician relationships, staff productivity, supply chain, and product services is paramount[5].
 Table 1 shows a masterplan for a successful turnaround.

-However, one important factor must not be forgotten: the existing governing board was part of the processes that brought the organization to its knees.
-Under such circumstances, re-structure or even complete replacement of the board must be on the table as well, particularly if new financial stakeholders are getting involved.
-In that regard, a transition to a more active, smaller board but with more oversight to strategy and performance has been proposed.

-First Assessment: Situation Analysis Is a turnaround feasible based on financial and operational performance data and SWOT analysis?
-If "yes", the following steps should be executed: Step 1: Approval and Consent Discussions, agreement and consensusbetween governing board and key stakeholders/constituencies about expected outcome, process, and timeline Step 2: Change of Leadership Team Appoint (new) leadership team to manage the turnaround with a strategic focus on financial re-structuring, operative re- organization, and organizational change The (new) CEO must develop an effective and comprehensive communication strategy early on to articulate turnaround plans and garner organization-wide support Step 3: Emergency Action Develop a cash management planand financial dashboard to immediately address the negative cash flow situation with the goal of eventually achieving financial stability Step 5: Business Restructuring
+Table 1: Turnaround Masterplan

+First Assessment: Situation Analysis

+Is a turnaround feasible based on financial and operational performance data and SWOT analysis?

+If "yes", the following steps should be executed:

+Step 1: Approval and Consent

+Discussions, agreement and consensusbetween governing board and key stakeholders/constituencies about expected outcome, process, and timeline.

+Step 2: Change of Leadership Team

+Appoint (new) leadership team to manage the turnaround with a strategic focus on financial re-structuring, operative re-organization, and organizational change.

+The (new) CEO must develop an effective and comprehensive communication strategy early on to articulate turnaround plans and garner organization-wide support.

+Step 3: Emergency Action

+Develop a cash management planand financial dashboard to immediately address the negative cash flow situation with the goal of eventually achieving financial stability.

+Step 4: Business Restructuring

-Create a detailed expense reduction plan with a reduced portfolio to stop the financial bleeding
+Create a detailed expense reduction plan with a reduced portfolio to stop the financial bleeding.

-Develop a detailed revenue improvement plan with (1) a patient-centric focus that enhances patient access, care and service quality and (2) a physician/program builder-centric focus for retention and recruitment
+Develop a detailed revenue improvement plan with (1) a patient-centric focus that enhances patient access, care and service quality and (2) a physician/program builder-centric focus for retention and recruitment.

-Step 6: Return to Normalcy and Future
+Step 5: Return to Normalcy and Future

-Accomplish long-term sustainability after successful turnaround: outwork and outsmart the competitors with innovative (e.g., blue ocean) strategies and keep the workforce engaged, inspired, and motivated
+Accomplish long-term sustainability after successful turnaround: outwork and outsmart the competitors with innovative (e.g., blue ocean) strategies and keep the workforce engaged, inspired, and motivated.